 - Do not overbake your cheesecake.
 The cheesecake is done once the edges are lightly browned and puffy and the center is just set.
 It’s ok if the center is a bit jiggly, it will firm up as it cools.

 This pumpkin cheesecake is a real show stopper that’s perfect for any fall occasion!
-I serve it every year for Thanksgiving and it’s always a big hit.
+I serve it every year for Thanksgiving and everyone loves it!

 Pumpkin Cheesecake Video